H4mid2019/go_message_dispatcher/README.md

 # Automated Message Sending System

-A Golang service that automatically sends SMS messages from a PostgreSQL queue with Redis caching and REST API controls.
+A Golang service that automatically sends SMS messages (max 160 characters) from a PostgreSQL queue with Redis caching and REST API controls.

 _*Some of the documentations has been written by LLM.*_